Supervising and Placing Children with Special Health Care Needs

 Children with Special Health Care Needs

 The Medical Case Management Services (MCMS) Units specifically serve the needs of DCFS-supervised children with special health care needs.
-For further information on MCMS, refer to Procedural Guide 1000-504.10, Case Transfer Criteria and Procedures.
+These cases should be transferred to and supervised by the MCMS Unit, provided that they meet the Case Transfer Criteria

-A child with special health care needs meets the following criteria:
+A child with special health care needs meets the following criteria, per Welfare & Institutions Code (WIC) Section 17710:

-• Is twenty-two (22) years of age or younger
+• a person twenty-two (22) years of age or younger

 • Is completing a publicly funded education program